Video Games Movies: From the Big Screen to the Small Screen and Back Again

-It took a much different approach than the first film, that focused on the earlier aspects of Lara Croft’s life and left the viewer with a cliffhanger, leading to speculation that there will be a sequel.
+It took a much different approach than the first film, which focused on the earlier aspects of Lara Croft’s life and left the viewer with a cliffhanger, leading to speculation that there will be a sequel.

 Street Fighter (1994)

-Many fondly remember watching this movie as a youth and thought that it was insanely cheesie, however, this is what has made it so popular amongst fans of the series.
+Many remember watching this movie as a youth and thought that it was insanely cheesy.

+However, this is what has made it so popular among fans of the series.
 It truly did adopt all of the characteristics that made 80’s and 90’s action movies what they were.

 Super Mario Bros.
 (1993)